posthtml/posthtml-components/docs-src/md/introduction.md

 </push>
 ```

-By default the content is pushed in the stack in the given order.
+By default, the content is pushed in the stack in the given order.
 If you would like to prepend content onto the beginning of a stack, you should use the `prepend` attribute:

 ```html